Speaking out loud and monologues

 Some go with the middle ground: have a limited set of priorities and also take a limited set of inputs.
 This is also a filtered view, like the previous one, but is more stable and constructive, as you have your recurrent system improving itself with new ideas.

-The last case scenario is insanity: Too much input and too much priorities.
+The last case scenario is insanity: Too many inputs and too many priorities.

 Sometimes there’s no one to listen or no one you would want to discuss a particular topic with.